gidson5/galleryapp/README.md

 ```

-## 6. Build a page that shows the logged-in merchant's payment history:
+## 6. Build a Page That Shows the Logged-in Merchant’s Payment History

 Inside the src/pages directory, make a new file called PaymentHistory.tsx and add the following code: